Designing Efficient Individual Performance Management Systems

 The first step is to clarify the organization’s strategy and objectives.
 In order to ensure that each employee’s effort contributes to what is desired to be achieved at the strategic level, their professional objectives should be aligned to the company’s goals.
 Individual objectives should be cascaded from departmental or team level and completed by any other specific objectives for their role.

-Establishing instruments and templates to be used consists in defining a way of working and standardizing all tools, like individual scorecards, competencies and behavior frameworks, individual performance plans, evaluation forms.
+Establishing instruments and templates to be used consists of defining a way of working and standardizing all tools, like individual scorecards, competencies and behavior frameworks, individual performance plans, evaluation forms.

 Before activating the system it is recommended to organize several workshops to train managers on how to properly utilize these instruments.
 System activation indicates that individual performance is monitored.